-Date Version Author Comments 02/12/22 0.1 Sarah Barnes Sarah Barnes Draft version for consultation 30/03/2023 1.0 Sarah Barnes 1.0 Date that the document was approved 29/08/2023 1.1 Sarah Barnes 1.1 Amendments to banding criteria for overcrowding and amendments to under occupation criteria 29/01/2024 1.2 Sarah Barnes 1.2 Amendments to criteria for those who do not qualify for the Homeseeker Scheme and amendments to improve clarity on bedroom matching rules
+Date Version Author Comments 02/12/22 0.1 Sarah Barnes, Head of Customer Services (HoCS) Draft version for consultation 30/03/2023 1.0 Sarah Barnes, HoCS 1.0 Date that the document was approved 29/08/2023 1.1 Sarah Barnes, HoCS 1.1 Amendments to banding criteria for overcrowding and amendments to under occupation criteria 29/01/2024 1.2 Sarah Barnes, HoCS 1.2 Amendments to criteria for those who do not qualify for the Homeseeker Scheme and amendments to improve clarity on bedroom matching rules 07.02.2025 1.3 Chloe Allott, Lettings Manager 1.3 Amendments to Local Connection for Armed Forces Personnel to align to government's 2024 Statutory Guidance Improving access to social housing for members of the Armed Forces.
+Improving access to social housing for members of the Armed Forces 4.4.7 - Minor update to offer clarity that a child under 1 is not counted for overcrowding as per legislation.